haoda-li/notebook/notebook/cs294173/3dgaussian.md

-# Point-based Spatting for NeRF

-Instead of representing the scene as an implicit continuous field; represent it as a unstructured, discrete set of points, augmented with features (either neural features or explicit things).
-Then, use the differentiable renderer to backprop/optimize over the set of images.

-## 3D Gaussian Splatting for Radiance Field Rendering [@3Dgaussians]
+# Gaussian Splatting

 [Project Page :fontawesome-solid-link:](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/){ .md-button .md-button--primary }
 [Paper :fontawesome-solid-file-pdf:](https://repo-sam.inria.fr/fungraph/3d-gaussian-splatting/3d_gaussian_splatting_low.pdf){ .md-button .md-button--primary }

+Instead of representing the scene as an implicit continuous field; 3DGS [@3Dgaussians] represent it as a unstructured, discrete set of points, augmented with features (either neural features or explicit things).
+Then, use the differentiable renderer to backprop/optimize over the set of images.

 Combines several ideas of recent works.
 Including point-based volume rendering, Explicit anisotropic Gaussian splats for real-time rasterization.
 Efficient initialization from SfM points (sparse recon from COLMAP instead of lengthy dense recon)

-### Contributions
+## Contributions

 - The introduction of anisotropic 3D Gaussians as a high-quality, unstructured representation of radiance fields.
 - An optimization method of 3D Gaussian properties, interleaved with adaptive density control that creates high-quality representations for captured scenes.
 - A fast, differentiable rendering approach for the GPU, which is visibility-aware, allows anisotropic splatting and fast backpropagation to achieve high-quality novel view synthesis.

-### Representation
+## Representation
 3D Gaussians is defined by

 $$\mathbf G(\mathbf x) = \exp(-\frac{1}{2}(\mathbf x-\mathbf p)^T \Sigma^{-1}(\mathbf x-\mathbf p))$$